sajoy/code102/schedule/friday.md

 * 6:00pm - Git: Merge Conflicts
  * Did you push your code last night?
- * Branch: git checkout -b feature/friday
+ * Branch: git checkout -b friday
  * Add a new file: friday.md
  * MERGE CONFLICTS!!!!
-   * Modify line 1 of README.md in feature/friday
+   * Modify line 1 of README.md in friday
    * Commit changes; checkout master; modify line 1 of README.md in master
    * Look at history in master:
      * git log
      * git show [SHA]
-   * Look at history in feature/friday:
+   * Look at history in friday:
-     * git checkout feature/friday
+     * git checkout friday
      * git log
      * git show [SHA]
-  * Merge feature/friday into master and look at merge conflict
+  * Merge friday into master and look at merge conflict
   * How to resolve a merge conflict
 * 6:30pm - JavaScript: Functions & console.log
   * Use [code/friday.html](/code/friday.html) and [code/friday.js](/code/friday.js)